Rex-Mao/Rex-Mao.github.io/source/_posts/Operating-System-Ucore-Lab4.md

     };
     ```

 - The trapframe struct can be writen when interrupt occurred, cpu will reset to run the ISR and find the corresponding handler.
 Then the trapframe would be used to parse and handle the interrupt.
+In this lab, we use trapframe as the first stack frame to initialize the process stack, so that when newly process starting at fork return address and jumping to trapret func, trapret will reset the current esp to trapframe.tf_esp, when iret done, cpu will be set up totally to run the ```kernel_thread_entry``` which is a wrapped function to redirect the function what we request before.
     ```
     struct trapframe {
         struct pushregs tf_regs;